ggeis/innovation/functional-programming/README.md

 With substituability comes easier equational reasoning, rewrittability and memoization.
 These are the causes of side-effects but most of the times they concur as a mix of them.
 Javascript deliberated flexibility and ubiquitous vocation makes effectful computations and impurity a great deal of our codebases.

-*Refactor pure functions is the easiest path to efficiency, gradually transform the functions you have into the functions you need *
+*Refactor pure functions is the easiest path to recycling, gradually transform the functions you have into the functions you need*

 ## Immutability
 An immutable value is a value that, once created, cannot be changed.
 Primitive types are immutable by default, but for objects you need a strategy.